chanon/icu4unity/README.md

 ## Code size
 * For Windows the dll file is about 1MB
+* For macOS the bundle size is about 1.5MB
-* For Android the .so files are currently about 2.2MB
+* For Android the .so files are about 1.7MB
-* For iOS the .a file is currently 20+ MB !
+* For iOS the .a file is about 8MB, actual contribution to final executable size should be a lot less

-I will need to remove unused code from ICU4C build to reduce the code size.

 # Todo
-* Reduce code size
 * Document how to use
 * Create example project

 # License
+Author: Chanon Sajjamanochai
 See LICENSE.md